You can be sitting in a room full of people and still feel completely alone.

 When interactions feel transactional or routine, connection feels shallow.

-We don’t just want company.
+We do not just want company.

 We want recognition.